VoidLeech/VoidedEnlightenment/README.md

 - Ooze Bottle can now be obtained via dispenser.
 - Flash Bomb being able to persist on the entity it hit, continuously going off.
 - Fumesplat not dropping Splatter Gland.
-- See-Through Lava from various mods (Alex's Mobs: Lava Vision; L_Ender's Cataclysm: Ignitium Helmet) now works as intended when used in combination with Enlightend.
+- See-Through Lava from various mods (Alex's Mobs: Lava Vision; L_Ender's Cataclysm: Ignitium Helmet, Create: Netherite Diving Helmet) now works as intended when used in combination with Enlightend.
 - Fog from Alex's Caves now works as intended when used in combination with Enlightend.
 - Fixes an incidental crash with Presence Footsteps.
 - Replaced Enlightend's Adamantite Knife with one that actually depends on Farmer's Delight: it now cuts grass without damaging, is enchantable, and will work with addons that require a KnifeItem.